reiogo/key-value-store/README.md

 # Key-Value Store

-A key-value store is a simple data storage system where a key acts as an identifier and a value is the associated data.
+A persistent key-value storage engine built from scratch in Python, without generative AI assistance.
+Architecture decisions were made independently, informed by *Designing Data-Intensive Applications* (Kleppmann) and hands-on iteration.

-This project is built using a **tracer bullet approach**—a minimal end-to-end implementation that cuts through all layers of the system, followed by iterative refinement based on observed limitations and system design principles.
+Built using a **tracer bullet approach** — a minimal end-to-end implementation cutting through all system layers, refined iteratively based on observed limitations and design tradeoffs.

 ---

-## Current System
+## Architecture

-- TCP server using Python sockets
-- Simple text protocol (`GET`, `PUT` `DELETE`)
+- TCP server using Python's `socket` library with a simple binary protocol (`GET`, `PUT`, `DELETE`)
-- In-Memory Hash
+- In-memory hash index for amortized O(1) reads
-- Append-only log (length-prefixed binary log)
+- Append-only log with length-prefixed binary encoding
+- Background merge and compaction for space reclamation
+- Crash recovery via log replay on startup
 - Docker-based development environment
-- Background merging and compaction
+- Type-checked with mypy, tested with pytest

 ---

-## Philosophy
+## Design Philosophy

-Rather than designing upfront, I started with a working vertical slice and am evolving the system incrementally.
-Each iteration focuses on improving correctness, performance, and system design.
+Rather than designing upfront, I started with a working vertical slice and evolved the system incrementally.
+Each iteration focuses on improving correctness, performance, and design clarity.
+Tradeoffs, limitations, and iteration decisions are documented in `docs/`.

 ---

-## Documentation

-The `docs/` directory contains design notes and a development log documenting tradeoffs, limitations, and iteration decisions.

----

-## Stack

-- Python (pytest, mypy)
-- Docker
-- Concepts from Designing Data-Intensive Applications (Martin Kleppmann)
-- (Planned) lower-level implementation in C

----

-## Future Work
+## Planned Work

-- Benchmarking
+- Benchmarking and performance characterization
 - Improved concurrency handling